carYellow/HashTables/docs/README.md

-#Hash Table
+# Hash Table
 I implemented a two versions of a Hash Table.
-An open hash table using chaining, and a closed hash table with quadratic probing.
+An open hash table using chaining, and a closed hash table using quadratic probing.

 ### File Description